 Melanie McCord

-Write 4-5 paragraphs that expands your previous proposal, answering the following questions.
+Write 4-5 paragraphs that expand your previous proposal, answering the following questions.

 What is the problem?

 The goal of this project is to examine the crime rate in the City of Chicago and its relationship with time and location (i.e. zip code and neighborhood).
 Specifically, I will be visualizing a few key factors: